If a child is not reading on grade level by third grade,

 a deficit of 30 million words.

 Small Steps has implemented an approach to early childhood education called SET (Social Emotional Tools) for Life©, created by Michelle M. Forrester, PhD, which emphasizes a relationship- and language-based format to address the social and emotional needs of children.
-Small Steps employs three full-time master’s level SET for Life Program Specialists to meet the needs of Small Steps students.
-Additionally, Small Steps partners with outside providers to give parents the opportunity to have their children’s needs met.
-These services may include mental health, occupational, speech, and/or physical therapy services.SET for Life
+Small Steps employs four SET for Life team members: the Director of Student and Family Support and two SET Therapists—all with graduate-level degrees in fields related to mental health (requiring advanced licensure)—and a SET Interventionist.
+Additionally, Small Steps will partner with outside providers to offer student and/or family support, including mental health services, occupational therapy, speech therapy, physical therapy, early childhood intervention, and other community resources.SET for Life

 Small Steps provides a secure, welcoming environment with predictable routines so children can worry less about unexpected challenges, allowing them to focus on playing and learning.
 Most of our families experience food insecurity, and Small Steps aims to fulfill the majority of each student’s daily nutritional needs during the school day.
 The neighborhoods in which our families live have almost no safe green space for children to run and play; Small Steps provides space for children to develop their motor skills and social skills as well as to connect with nature.
 For low-income families, getting their children to an early childhood education program every day can be difficult due to work schedules or lack of transportation.
 Small Steps provides daily transportation for those children who otherwise could not get to school.